top of page

 assignments.
 He was proud of his service in the military and was

 proud to be an American.
-Edward had his roots in Texas and retiring
+Edward had his roots in Texas and

-married to for 17 years.
+been married to for 17 years.
 The other great joy of his life was

 discovering the world of clowning.
 He earned there was a